Skip to content

 Unemployment rate

-In the 2014–15 Social Survey, the main reasons for not looking for a job that were given by selected Indigenous Australians aged 15 and over who were not in the labour force were childcare (22%), studying or returning to study (20%) and having a long-term health condition or disability (18%) (Table D2.07.11).
+In the 2014–15 National Aboriginal and Torres Strait Islander Social Survey (NATSISS), the main reasons for not looking for a job that were given by selected Indigenous Australians aged 15 and over who were not in the labour force included childcare (22%), studying or returning to study (20%) and having a long-term health condition or disability (18%) (Table D2.07.11).

 Educational attainment and employment

-The new National Agreement on Closing the Gap specifies a target to increase the proportion of Indigenous Australians aged 15–24 engaged in employment or education to 67% by 2031.
+The National Agreement on Closing the Gap specifies a target to increase the proportion of Indigenous Australians aged 15–24 engaged in employment, education or training to 67% by 2031.

 Employment by occupation